Anterior cingulate cortex: Evidence from electrical studies

 Evidence for ACC as having an error detection function comes from observations of error-related negativity (ERN) uniquely generated within the ACC upon error occurrences.
 A distinction has been made between an ERP following incorrect responses (response ERN) and a signal after subjects receive feedback after erroneous responses (feedback ERN).

-Patients with lateral PFC damage show reduced ERNs.
+Patients with lateral prefrontal cingulate (PFC) damage show reduced ERNs.

 Reinforcement learning ERN theory poses that there is a mismatch between actual response execution and appropriate response execution, which results in an ERN discharge.
 Furthermore, this theory predicts that, when the ACC receives conflicting input from control areas in the brain, it determines and allocates which area should be given control over the motor system.
 Varying levels of dopamine are believed to influence the optimization of this filter system by providing expectations about the outcomes of an event.
 The ERN, then, serves as a beacon to highlight the violation of an expectation.
 Research on the occurrence of the feedback ERN shows evidence that this potential has larger amplitudes when violations of expectancy are large.
 In other words, if an event is not likely to happen, the feedback ERN will be larger if no error is detected.
 Other studies have examined whether the ERN is elicited by varying the cost of an error and the evaluation of a response.

 In these trials, feedback is given about whether the participant has gained or lost money after a response.
 Amplitudes of ERN responses with small gains and small losses were similar.
 No ERN was elicited for any losses as opposed to an ERN for no wins, even though both outcomes are the same.
 The finding in this paradigm suggests that monitoring for wins and losses is based on the relative expected gains and losses.
 If you get a different outcome than expected, the ERN will be larger than for expected outcomes.
 ERN studies have also localized specific functions of the ACC.